European Mediscience Awards

 Charity

-bccs provides highly professional and well‑supported Social Workers and Counsellors to help children and young people who are in need.
+BCCS provides highly professional and well‑supported Social Workers and Counsellors to help children and young people who are in need.

-bccs works in the East End of London and Essex with children, young people and their families and schools to help them overcome emotional difficulties, behavioural problems and their root causes.
+BCCS works in the East End of London and Essex with children, young people and their families and schools to help them overcome emotional difficulties, behavioural problems and their root causes.
 The prime focus of the work is to provide an early intervention service to enable them to address difficulties that may be impeding their educational, social and emotional development.